williamstein/480-ent-2014/log.md

+# Jan 29

+ - status reports
+ - start public-key cryptography

+# Jan 27

+ - status reports
+ - computing inverses and powers modulo n

 # Jan 24

- - stat
+ - status reports
  - Chinese Remainder Theorem

 # Jan 22

- - status reports
+ - [x] status reports
- - reminder: Homework due tonight at 11:59pm -- send me an email with a link; you can keep changing the homework up to the deadline, even after you send the link
+ - [x] reminder: Homework due tonight at 11:59pm -- send me an email with a link; you can keep changing the homework up to the deadline, even after you send the link
- - questions about SageMathCloud
+ - [x] questions about SageMathCloud:
+    - snapshots can save your ass.
+    - homework work flow.
+    - email command: maybe.
- - new homework
+ - [x] go over new homework

- - math on the board (can shoot video?): prove Euler's therem and Wilson's theorem
+ - [ ] math on the board (can shoot video?): prove Euler's therem and Wilson's theorem